Cocompact unfolding trees

 Finally, we can ask ourselves whether, if the unfolding tree of a graph is cocompact the graph admits an actual labelling.
 Generally, this is not the case, as there are graphs with sinks that have cocompact unfolding trees but do not have an actual labelling.
 However, if we exclude graphs with sinks, we can show this.
 Note that this only excludes the trees that have sinks.
+From now on we will assume that the graphs that we are working with do not have sinks.
 For this, we note the following.

 \begin{lemma} For any vertex $v\in VG$ and any two non-empty paths $p,q\in\mathcal{T}(G,R)$ ending in the same vertex $v$, if we have

 then there exists an isomorphism

 s.t. \(\forall r\in\mathcal{T}(G,v),\ \phi(pr)=qr\). \end{lemma} In the proof of this lemma, we will view $\mathcal{T}(G,R)_p$ (the subtree of $\mathcal{T}(G,R)$ consisting of all paths that have $p$ as a prefix), to be also the subtree of $\mathcal{T}(G,R)^p$ that is induced by the vertices $V\mathcal{T}(G,R)_p\subseteq V\mathcal{T}(G,R)=V\mathcal{T}(G,R)^p$. \begin{proof} First we write $o^{-1}(v)=\{e_1,\dots,e_n\}$ and take $p_{-}\preceq p$ and $q_{-}\preceq q$ s.t. $p=p_{-}e_p$ and $q=q_{-}e_q$ for some $e_p,e_q\in EG$.
 In $\mathcal{T}(G,R)^p$ the neighbours of $p$ are $p_{-},pe_1,\dots,pe_n$ and in $\mathcal{T}(G,R)^q$ the neighbours of $q$ are $q_{-},qe_1,\dots,qe_n$.\\ Now take some isomorphism